KKCW: HD programming

-The station currently does not carry any HD Radio subchannels outside an HD1 simulcast, though it had two subchannels in the past.
+The station currently carries 1 HD Radio subchannel besides the HD1 simulcast, though it has had two subchannels in the past.

 KKCW-HD2

 From August 2007 until 2019, an automated smooth jazz format with a resemblance to that of KIJZ, which switched to oldies after that point, was programmed.
 It eventually took the automated playlist heard on the iHeartRadio web/app Smooth Jazz channel until its demise.
+In January 2024, the HD2 signal was reactivated with a Latin pop/AC format known as "Magic".

 KKCW-HD3

 The channel carried the Educational Media Foundation's Air1 Christian worship music network, which was also relayed on FM translator K224DL (92.7 FM), until November 2019.
 Air1 then moved to KLVP-HD2 after that station was moved into the Portland market, which is translated by K235CU (94.9).